Our2020View/Our2020View.github.io/suspension.md

 Everything I have read regarding the DIY installation of both of these components has indicated that it is not too bad of a job.
 There are lots of videos on YouTube for each of these installations, and certainly with the capability to get the rear end elevated a bit – I’m guessing that the job is made quite a bit easier.
 Our installation was done with the View flat on the driveway, with no elevation of any kind.
 Also, I did not have a helper for either job, and I had no prior experience doing chassis mods like these.

-Well, I got ‘er done in about six hours – both the shock and sway bar installation.
-However - it was an awful lot of restricted area manoeuvring with the View flat on the driveway – tool manipulation was tough due to limited options caused by the chassis being so low to the ground – using a floor jack to compress the shock was very tricky without a helper – and that sway bar is pretty heavy to be jostling around in a confined area and difficult to get started with just one hand.
-Would I do it again?
-Probably not.
-No, I think if I had to do it again I would just pay the 300 bucks to have the local garage do it for me.
-But, that’s just me.

 It looks like the Newstate Nomads did it with their View flat on the ground too; here is the video that gave me reason to give both these installations a try:

 [Newstate Nomads suspension upgrades](https://www.youtube.com/watch?v=qAgmxMrXjSQ)